jennyarizona2/elastic-setup/multi-node/first_node.md

   "tagline" : "You Know, for Search"
 }
 ```
-4. now you should install elastic search in the other nodes and configure it to join the cluster. by following this  [documentation](./other_nodes.md)
+4. now you should install elasticsearch in the other nodes and configure it to join the cluster. by following this  [documentation](./additional_nodes.md)